-Wells Festival of Literature takes place from 19th-27th October 2018, but before that they hold their annual writing competitions, with entries being accepted until 30th June 2018.
-As well as the usual three categories – short stories, poetry and books for children – this year sees the launch of a new category: Young Poets, open to anyone aged between 16 and 22 inclusive.
+Wells Festival of Literature takes place from 18th-26th October 2019, but before that they hold their annual writing competitions, with entries being accepted until 30th June 2019.
+The categories are short stories, poetry, books for children, and Young Poets, open to anyone aged between 16 and 22 inclusive.

 Prizes in the Young Poet category consist of 1st: £150, 2nd: £75, 3rd: £50 plus a year’s membership of the Poetry Society.